agda/agda/doc/user-manual/language/pragmas.lagda.rst

 potential issues.
 Since Agda can not always infer whether a function is injective it can be used to get stronger unification for those functions.

+The option :option:`--no-require-unique-meta-solutions` needs to be active in the file where the function is used, but not necessarily in the file it is defined.
+When solving a constraint involving the function in a file where :option:`--require-unique-meta-solutions` is in effect, the pragma is ignored.

 ..
   ::